ohmane/react-challenge/README.md

 This repo will contain of the code for the individual challenges for the quarter.
 The code for each challenge will be stored in its own folder (`challenge#`).

-**Important**: You will have access to view your challenges repo and the original challenges repo, and only you and the teaching will have access to view your challenges repo.
+**Important**: By accepting the Github Classroom invite, this repo was created as a copy (not a true fork) of the original `challenges` repo.
+This is so that you will have access to view your challenges repo and the original `challenges` repo, and only you and the teaching will have access to view your `challenges` repo.
+You *DO NOT* need to fork this repo.

 ## Add upstream repo as remote